-The International Underwriting Association of London (IUA) is a representative organisation for international and wholesale insurance and reinsurance companies operating in the London Market.
+The International Underwriting Association of London (IUA) is the focal representative and market organisation for non-Lloyd’s international and wholesale insurance and reinsurance companies operating in the London Market.

 The IUA exists to promote and enhance the business environment for international insurance and reinsurance companies operating in or through London.

 The IUA was formed on 31 December 1998, through the merger of the London International Insurance and Reinsurance Market Association (LIRMA) and the Institute of London Underwriters (ILU).
 This union brought together the representative bodies for the marine and non-marine sectors of the London company insurance market.